Woman doctor's charred remains found near Hyderabad

 The body was found near the culvert on the Hyderabad-Bengaluru national highway, which is around 25 km from the toll plaza where she was last seen, police said.
 Cyberabad Police Commissioner V C Sajjanar said ten teams have been formed to crack the case.

-He said police were verifying CCTV footage and suspect involvement of least two persons behind the woman's disappearance.PTI VVK BN BN BN BN.
+He said police were verifying CCTV footage and suspect involvement of least two persons behind the woman's disappearance.PTI VVK BN BN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)